-Much as with humans, horses can suffer problems in their joints, hips and overall skeletal structure, especially later in life.
-Despite being breed for an active lifestyle, even these proud creatures can develop musculoskeletal conditions like arthritis in old age, and just like humans, the symptoms are most keenly felt during the colder, wetter months, from August to February.
+Much as with humans, horses can suffer from problems in their joints, hips and overall skeletal structure, especially later in life.
+Despite being bred for an active lifestyle, even these proud creatures can develop musculoskeletal conditions like arthritis in old age, and just like humans, the symptoms are most keenly felt during the colder, wetter months, from August to February.

-Thankfully there are a number of ways to protect your pet from this, and starting a few basic regimens with your horse earlier in life will go a long way to ensuring its long-term health and happiness.
+Thankfully there are a number of ways to protect your pet from this, and starting a few basic regimens with your horse earlier in life will go a long way to ensure its long-term health and happiness.

 First of all, prevention is always better than cure.
-Arthritis doesn’t develop overnight, instead developing over a lifetime.
+Arthritis doesn’t just develop overnight.
+It happens over a lifetime.

 - While horses are extremely hardy and powerful creatures, even they have their limits that may not always be apparent to a new rider.
 Overweight passengers, placing an excess of saddlebags on the animal or having several riders at once may cause excessive and dangerous strain on your horse’s back depending on the weight added.
 Avoid putting more strain on your animal than it can handle.

-If your horse is thin, or is exhibiting signs of stress and tiredness during the day, it may be wise to blanket them even regardless as they will be spending most of their energy trying to compensate for the sudden drop in temperature.
+If your horse is thin or exhibiting signs of stress and tiredness during the day, it may be wise to blanket them as they will be spending most of their energy trying to compensate for the sudden drop in temperature.

 The digestive process of a horse is a long, slow process that eats up a lot of energy, but also causes the horse’s body to warm up due to metabolism.
 Therefore, it is always wise to make sure your horse is given hay during colder months to prolong the time it takes to digest as it has a positive effect on the amount of heat gained through metabolism, keeping the horse warm.